Currency Market Update - Week ending 2026-02-08

 Central-Bank Path Updates

-- Fed: Data-dependent; markets lean to gradual 2026 easing, timing uncertain.
+- Fed: Data-dependent; markets lean toward gradual cuts later in 2026 if inflation cools.

 Data Recap vs Consensus